An epidemiological model with waning immunity and reinfection: A dual-age structured epidemiological model

 All time variables use a common unit of time, taken as days in the subsequent analysis.
 The age variables $\tau$ and $\theta$ advance at the same rate as calendar time $t$:

 where $\tau$ advances for susceptible individuals and $\theta$ advances for infected individuals.

-Individuals who have never been infected have $\tau=\infty$ theoretically.
-For numerical implementation, we will later on assume that all values $\tau \geq \bar{\tau}$ refer to never-infected individuals, where $\bar{\tau}$ represents the maximum duration of virus-specific immunity.
+Individuals who have never been infected have $\tau=\infty$ and are considered fully susceptible.
+In the basic model, we assume that individuals with large $\tau$ become fully susceptible in the limit $\tau\to\infty$.
+This means we neglect possible differences between fully susceptible individuals and any baseline immunity that might persist after infection for some diseases.
+Note however, that in Section \ref{SSEModel1} we discuss a model extension that uses a separate class of never-infected individuals and therefore allows baseline immunity to be modeled explicitly.

 The pair $(\theta, \tau)$ of age indices implicitly describes the immunity/infection status of individuals in the population.
 In consequence, all parameter functions like recovery rate or mortality rate depend on the age indices and, implicitly, on the related immunity status.
-These dependencies may (at least in principle) be estimated from population and clinical data.
+This is quite different from ODE-based SIRS or SEIRS models (see e.g. \cite{KHAN2024657} and \cite{NISHIMURA2023113426}), which use an additional compartment of recovered individuals and a constant transition rate between recovered and susceptible classes to model waning immunity.
+In our PDE model, the dichotomy between recovered and susceptible individuals is replaced by a continuum of individuals with varying immunity levels, and transition rates depend on the actual immunity status.

 To model population dynamics, we let $S(t,\tau)$ denote the size of the susceptible population at current time $t$ that recovered from the previous infection at time $t-\tau$.
 Moreover, we let $I(t,\theta,\tau)$ denote the size of the infected population at current time $t$ that was infected at time $t-\theta$ with immunity age $\tau$ at the time of infection.
 Note that in the current study, we are interested mainly in the short-time aspects (small number of waves) and assume that without any disease the population stays constant (the natural dead are compensated by births).
 Later, in Section \ref{SSEModel1} we will discuss how to extend the framework in order to model long-term demography in more detail.